 Identification of Third Parties

-States gather information regarding potentially liable third parties, including health coverage, when individuals apply for medical assistance.
-This information is periodically updated whenever a Medicaid enrollee's eligibility is re-determined.
+States gather information regarding potentially liable third parties, including information about other sources of health coverage, when individuals apply for medical assistance.
+This information is periodically updated whenever a Medicaid enrollee's eligibility is renewed.

 State Medicaid Programs and Use of Contractors for Data Matching

 State Medicaid programs may enter into data matching agreements directly with third parties or may obtain the services of a contractor to complete the required matches.
-When the State Medicaid program chooses to use a contractor to complete data matches, including matches as required by the DRA, the program delegates its authority to obtain information from third parties to the contractor.
+When the state Medicaid program chooses to use a contractor to complete data matches, the program delegates its authority to obtain information from third parties to the contractor.

 Managed Care and Third Party Liability

 The contract language between the State Medicaid agency and the Managed Care Organization (MCO) dictates the terms and conditions under which the MCO assumes Third Party Liability (TPL) responsibility.
-Generally, any TPL administration and performance activities by the MCO will be set by the state and should be accompanied by state oversight.
+Generally, TPL administration and performance activities that are the responsibility of the MCO will be set by the state and should be accompanied by state oversight.

-There are four basic models being used to carry out TPL functions in a managed care environment.
-The models are:
+There are four basic approaches to carrying out TPL functions in a managed care environment.